sayskar500/Flutter-Assignment-SDE-Intern-Sophron-Dev-Works/README.md

 ## Getting Started

-+ After downloading the file from Github using git open it in vsCode.
++ After downloading the file from Github using git, open it in vsCode.
 + Download emulator via Android Studio.
 + Run emulator via cmd.
-+ Under "Run" click on "Run Without Debugging" option to run the app on the emulator.
++ Under "Run" in vsCode click on "Run Without Debugging" option to run the app on the emulator.

 This project is a starting point for a Flutter application.